mainwp/mainwp-child/readme.txt

 * Added restore function

 = 0.12 =
-* Fixed conflict with main dashboard on same site
+* Fixed conflict with the main Dashboard on the same site

 = 0.11 =
 * Plugin localization